gaurav-fk/image_compare/README.md

 # image_compare
 This script is used to find similarity between images.
-It is written in Pthon3.7 and  used OpenCV to compare color histogram of the images and generate score.
+It is written in Pthon3.7 and uses OpenCV to compare color histogram of the images and generate score.
+It has used cv2.HISTCMP_CHISQR method which applies the Chi-Squared distance to the histograms.

 # Setup